 Howdy!
-My name is Brad Kralik and I’m the Technology and Robotics teacher at Griffin Middle School.
+My name is Brad Kralik and I am the Technology teacher at Griffin Middle School.
 I also serve as the Griffin MS Robotics Team coach and Campus 504 Coordinator.
-In my class, students learn about all types of technology including, computer literacy, entry-level programming, game design, and robotics.
+In my class, students learn about all types of technology, including digital literacy, robotics, and entry-level programming.

-Before teaching at Griffin MS, I spent 15 years working in both academic and corporate environments as a computer support specialist, multimedia designer, web developer, and college instructor.
+Before teaching at Griffin, I spent 15 years working in both academic and corporate environments as a computer support specialist, curriculum developer, web manager, and college instructor.